awsdocs/aws-mobile-developer-guide/doc_source/tutorial-android-aws-mobile-notes-data.rst

 To aid in implementing a provider for the table you created, |AMH| generated a data model descriptor file.
 To add the data model to your project:

 #.
-Choose your project name in the upper left and then choose :guilabel:`Integrate` on the iOS app card.
+Choose your project name in the upper left and then choose :guilabel:`Integrate` on the Android app card.
 #.
 Choose :guilabel:`Android Models` under :guilabel:`Download Models`.
 #.
 Unpack the downloaded ZIP file and copy the files under :file:`src/main/java/com/amazonaws/models/nosql` to your Android Studio project in :file:`app/src/main/java/com/amazonaws/mobile/samples/mynotes/data`.
 One file (:file:`NotesDO.java`) should be copied.
 #.
 Edit the :file:`data/NotesDO.java` file and change the package setting: